EnarcLabs/Technonomicon-Daemon/README.md

 # Technonomicon-Daemon

-Base server code for the "Technonomicon" reverse engineering database.
+Base server code for the "Technonomicon" reverse engineering grimoire.